-Also, 67% of managers are university graduates and 27% of them have high school degrees.
+According to the findings of our research, 67% of managers are university graduates and 27% of them have high school degrees.
 The remaining 6% have an education level lower than high school degree.
-If we should express the education level of managers with numbers, 149 of them are university graduates, 59 have high school degrees and 14 do not have a high school diploma (See Table 5.4, Appendix).
+If we should express the education level of managers with numbers, 149 of them are university graduates, 59 have high school degrees and 14 do not have a high school diploma.